Broadway, Worcestershire: History

+1964 mid-air collision

+BAC Jet Provost XP639 crashed on 12 March 1964 on Fish Hill, after colliding with Jet Provost XR670.

+Flt Lt Richard Cox, of Bournemouth, ejected at 100ft in a vertical dive, and suffered a compression fracture.

 Modern times

-Today, Broadway is a centre for arts and antiques and serves as a base from which to explore the Cotswolds or see the horse racing during the busy Cheltenham Gold Cup week.
-Tourism is important; a reputation as a gateway to the Cotswolds and the many well-preserved buildings attract numerous visitors.
-The village is well served with hotels, including the Broadway Hotel, Russell's "a restaurant with rooms", the 1600s Cotswold inn the Lygon Arms, a caravan site, holiday cottages, bed and breakfast lodges, old pubs including the Swan Inn and Crown & Trumpet, shops, restaurants and tea rooms.
+Today, Broadway is a centre for arts and antiques.
+The village's accommodation includes the Broadway Hotel, Russell's "a restaurant with rooms", the 1600s Cotswold inn the Lygon Arms, a caravan site, holiday cottages, bed and breakfast lodges, old pubs including the Swan Inn and Crown & Trumpet, shops, restaurants and tea rooms.

 Local attractions include the Gordon Russell Design Museum (celebrating the work of the 20th-century furniture maker Sir Gordon Russell MC), the Ashmolean Museum Broadway displaying objects from the 17th to the 21st centuries in 'Tudor House' a former 17th-century coaching inn, the 65 ft Broadway Tower on its hilltop site in the Broadway Tower Country Park, Chipping Campden, Snowshill village, Snowshill Manor (owned by the National Trust), horse riding and, for the many ramblers, the Cotswold Way.

 Country Life magazine provided these insights into the importance of the Russell museum.
 "In 1903 "Sydney Bolton Russell [Gordon's father] bought the inn on the main street, The Lygon Arms, restoring it ...
 Originally a craftsman in the Arts-and-Crafts mould (although he was later frowned-upon by purists for his willingness to increase output by using machines), Gordon Russell opened a workshop in the village."

 The village is overlooked by Broadway Hill, the highest point in the northern Cotswolds at 1024 ft above sea level, which is popular with hill walkers.